palma-ice/yelmo-docs/getting-started.md

 ## 1. Get the code.

-Clone the repository, check out a new branch and make sure it is linked 'upstream' to the same branch in the central repository:
+Clone the repository, check out a new branch and, if you plan on making tracked changes in the code, make sure it is linked 'upstream' to the same branch in the central repository:

 ```
 git clone user@airara.fis.ucm.es:/palma/repos/yelmo.git yelmo